M1 Garand: Service use

-The M1 Garand was made in large numbers during World War II; approximately 5.4 million were made.
+About 5.4 million M1 Garands were made during World War II.
 They were used by every branch of the United States military.
 The rifle generally performed well.
 General George S. Patton called it "the greatest battle implement ever devised."
-The typical opponent of a US soldier during World War II was usually armed with a slower-firing bolt-action rifle (e.g. the Karabiner 98k for Germany, the Carcano M1891 for Italy, and the Type 38 or Type 99 Arisaka rifle for Japan).
-The impact of faster-firing infantry small arms in general soon stimulated both Allied and Axis forces to greatly increase their issue of semi- and fully automatic firearms then in production, as well as to develop new types of infantry firearms.
+The typical opponent of a US soldier during World War II was usually armed with a slower-firing bolt-action rifle (e.g., the Karabiner 98k for Germany, the Carcano M1891 for Italy, and the Type 38 or Type 99 Arisaka rifle for Japan).
+The effect of faster-firing infantry small arms in general soon stimulated both Allied and Axis forces to greatly increase their issue of semi- and fully automatic firearms then in production, and to develop new types of infantry firearms.

 Many M1s were repaired or rebuilt after World War II.
-While U.S. forces were still engaged in the Korean War, the Department of Defense decided more were needed.
+During the Korean War, the Department of Defense placed two contracts for new ones.
 Springfield Armory ramped up production, but two new contracts were awarded.
-During 1953–56, M1s were produced by International Harvester and Harrington & Richardson in which International Harvester alone produced a total of 337,623 M1 Garands.
-A final, very small lot of M1s was produced by Springfield Armory in early 1957, using finished components already on hand.
+From 1953 to 56, International Harvester produced 337,623 M1s.
+Harrington & Richardson also produced them.
+Springfield Armory produced a final, very small lot of M1s in early 1957, using finished components already on hand.
 Beretta also produced Garands using Winchester tooling.

-In 1939, the British Army looked at the M1 as a possible replacement for its bolt-action Lee–Enfield No.1 Mk III., but decided against it as by January 1940 the Birmingham Small Arms Company was already preparing production of the Lee-Enfield Mk IV.
-However, surplus M1 rifles were provided as foreign aid to American allies, including South Korea, West Germany, Italy, Japan, Denmark, Greece, Turkey, Iran, South Vietnam, the Philippines, etc. Most Garands shipped to allied nations were predominantly manufactured by International Harvester Corporation during the period of 1953–56, and second from Springfield Armory from all periods.
+In 1939, the British Army looked at the M1 as a possible replacement for its bolt-action Lee–Enfield No.1 Mk.
+III, but decided against it as by January 1940 the Birmingham Small Arms Company was already preparing production of the Lee-Enfield No. 4 Mk 1.
+However, surplus M1 rifles were provided as foreign aid to American allies, including South Korea, West Germany, Italy, Japan, Denmark, Greece, Turkey, Iran, South Vietnam, the Philippines, etc. Most Garands shipped to allied nations were predominantly manufactured by International Harvester Corporation during the period of 1953–1956, and second from Springfield Armory from all periods.

 Some Garands were still being used by the United States into the Vietnam War in 1963; despite the M14's official adoption in 1958, it was not until 1965 that the changeover from the M1 Garand was fully completed in the active-duty component of the Army (with the exception of the sniper variants, which were introduced in World War II and saw action in Korea and Vietnam).
 The Garand remained in service with the Army Reserve, Army National Guard, and the Navy into the early 1970s.
-The South Korean Army was using M1 Garands in the Vietnam War as late as 1966.
+The South Korean Army was using M1 Garands in the Vietnam War until the late 60s.

-Due to widespread United States military assistance as well their durability, M1 Garands have also been found in use in recent conflicts such as with the insurgencies in Iraq and Afghanistan.
+Due to widespread United States military assistance as well as their durability, M1 Garands have also been found in use in recent conflicts such as with the insurgencies in Iraq and Afghanistan.